brineamelia/P1-WIL/README.md

 ## Layout and Content:

-- Each page will have a top navigation bar including internal links to the home page, leaders page and industry page.
+- Each page will have a top navbar including internal links to the home page, leaders page and industry page.
 - Each page will have a footer including links to social media pages
 - Each page will have an interactive element either a link to an external source or call to action
 - Each page will have an image to support the text or purpose of the website